M374LX/alexvsbus-java/README-old.md

 present, the game is officially distributed only through GitHub, where it is free of charge.

-As it is currently a pre-release, not all planned features are present yet, but it is already fully playable and has all planned levels.

 The graphical and sound style is mostly inspired by the 8-bit era, although the game is not faithful to all of the technical limitations of the period.